-Honda SUV e:concept electric car unveiled at Beijing motor show
+Honda SUV e:prototype electric car unveiled at Shanghai motor show

 The Honda SUV e:prototype is now close to production and will go on sale in China by early 2022

 Honda has unveiled a near-production version of a new large electric SUV for the Chinese market, called the SUV e:prototype.

 It's a more conventional development of the three-door SUV e:concept seen at the Beijing Motor Show last year (below).
 That car had a far more rakish, three-door design, featured a sloping roofline and was generally more futuristic than the conventional styling of the design unveiled in Shanghai.

 Honda says the SUV e:prototype is close to the design of the final production model, which will go on sale in China by early 2022.
 Honda plans to have 10 fully electric cars on sale in China within five years.

 The SUV e:prototype is one of many electric SUVs unveiled at the 2021 Auto Shanghai motor show in China, including the Volkswagen ID.6 – which will also be sold exclusively in China – and the Toyota bZ4X.